madbomb122/BlackViperScript/README.md

 Black Viper's Service Configurations from http://www.blackviper.com/

-**Note: Script is ment for Windows 10 Home x64 / Windows 10 Pro x64..
+**Note 1: Script is ment for Windows 10 Home x64 / Windows 10 Pro x64..
 With Creator's Update Installed**  <br />

-**Note: If you are using a non english version of Windows and get a Build Check Error, please let me know**  <br />
+**Note 2: If you are using a non english version of Windows and get a Build Check Error, please let me know**  <br />

+PS.
+Don't forget to check out my other Repo https://github.com/madbomb122/Win10Script  <br />

 # Requirements (Make sure to LOOK at this)